Neural Architecture Search: Two Constant Shared Weights Initialisations: Ablation studies

 \subsection{Batch size}

 To test the method's sensitivity against the batch size, we ran the scoring routine with $8$ different batch sizes $[8, 16, 32, 64, 128, 512, 1024]$, each with $10$ random batches.
 The tests are done on the NAS-Bench-201 search space with its three datasets.
-For each batch, we report medians with $25$ and $75$ percentiles over $10$ runs.
-We evaluate \texttt{epsilon} on $5{,}000$ architectures.
+We report medians with $25$ and $75$ percentiles over $10$ runs for each batch.
+We evaluate \texttt{epsinas} on $5{,}000$ architectures.

-Figure \ref{fig:ablation_batch} show that, as expected, the larger the batch size, the better and more stable the performance of \texttt{epsilon} metric.
+Figure \ref{fig:ablation_batch} shows that, as expected, the larger the batch size, the better and more stable the performance of \texttt{epsinas} metric.
 There is almost no improvement for batches over $256$.
 We set the batch size to this value in the experiments throughout the paper.